 If a Principal Investigator (PI) for an industry-sponsored clinical trial intends to resign from Stanford or will be away or disengage from the study for an extended period (3 months or more), the PI must request approval from the sponsor to appoint a permanent replacement or an interim PI to manage the study.
 Stanford confirms the formal transfer through an amendment to the Clinical Trial Agreement (CTA).

 How to Request a PI Change

-CT RMG reviews the required documentation, verifies completion of training and requests a contract amendment from the sponsor to formally change the PI name permanently or temporarily.
+CT RMG reviews the required documentation, verifies replacement PI training and initiates an award amendment transaction in SeRA.
+The amendment is assigned to a CT Contract Officer for review and execution.
 Before signing the amendment, RMG will confirm IRB approval of the change in PD.
 After receiving a fully-executed amendment from the sponsor, CT RMG issues an Award Approval Notification (AAN) through the SeRA (Stanford Electronic Research Administration) system.

 Departments are reminded that if this is a temporary/interim change in PI, the department will need to request another PI change from CT RMG when the original PI returns to the project.